Hypertension: Hypertension crisis (Hypertension, hypertensive emergencies, hypertensive urgency, malignant hypertension)

 In this condition, systolic BP must be reduced to 100 to 120 mm Hg as soon as possible, by means of a combined treatment with sodium nitroprusside and a β-blocker (Esmolol or metoprolol). β-blockade must be established first, before starting the nitroprusside infusion.
 An alternative agent is labetalol, which may be used as the only treatment because it has both β- and α-blocking effects.
 Heart rate must be maintained between 60 and 80 beats/minute.

 This condition, either mild or severe, is managed best with a policy of delivery at or beyond 37 or 34 weeks’ gestation, respectively.
-Intravenously administered labetalol or hydralazine is probably the initial agents of choice.
+Intravenously administered labetalol or hydralazine have long been considered first-line medications; however, hydralazine use can be associated with severe hypotension and maternal and fetal complications.
+An updated opinion of ACOG committee adds oral nifedipine as a first-line therapy since it has shown to provide good BP control with lower number of doses and less time needed.
+Careful monitoring is advisable with simultaneous use of magnesium sulfate since both are calcium antagonists.
 The aim is to decrease diastolic BP to 80 to 100 mm Hg.
 Severe preeclampsia should be treated with intravenous magnesium to prevent progression to eclampsia.
 Sodium nitroprusside is relatively contraindicated in pregnancy.

 Acute renal failure